gazoscalvertos/Hass-Custom-Alarm/custom_components/bwalarm/resources/doc/configuration.md

 <a id="panel-hide_sidebar"></a>
 &nbsp;&nbsp;&nbsp; **hide_sidebar**
 &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; _(boolean) (Optional)_
-&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; If `true`, this security feature hides the Home Assistant sidebar to prevent access to Home Assistant settings when the alarm is set.
+&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; If `true`, this security feature hides the Home Assistant sidebar to prevent access to Home Assistant
+&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; settings when the alarm is set.
 The sidebar re-appears when the alarm is disarmed.
-&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; Note: if your Home Assistant is v96.3 or newer, go to your `Profile settings` in Home Assistant and select `Always hide the sidebar` for this option to work correctly.
+&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; Note: if your Home Assistant is v96.3 or newer, go to your `Profile settings` in Home Assistant
+&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; and select `Always hide the sidebar` for this option to work correctly.
 &nbsp;
 &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; _Default value:_
 &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; `true`